-Electric Intercourse was released posthumously in 2017, as the fourth track on the second disc (titled From The Vault & Previously Unreleased) of Purple Rain Deluxe Expanded Edition.
+Electric Intercourse was released posthumously in 2017, as the fourth track on the second disc (titled From The Vault & Previously Unreleased) of Purple Rain Deluxe Edition and Deluxe Expanded Edition.
 Six weeks before the album’s release, the track was released for download as a preview of the album.

 While specific recording dates have not been confirmed, basic tracking took place in July 1983, most likely at Prince’s Kiowa Trail Home Studio in Chanhassen, Minnesota.